Syria conflict in stalemate, David Cameron says

-He added: "I think he [Assad] may be stronger than he was a few months ago but I'd still describe the situation as a stalemate."'Head in sand'
+He added: "I think he [Assad] may be stronger than he was a few months ago but I'd still describe the situation as a stalemate."

 Despite the UK's concerns about the actions and views of some opposition groups, Mr Cameron said the UK had a duty to support those pushing for a "democratic, free and pluralistic" country.